33-Year-Old Pitcher – San Francisco Giants

 Agreed to a two-year, $15 million deal with the Giants in December of 2014.

-Romo (forearm) will begin his rehab assignment Monday night at Triple-A Sacramento, Henry Schulman of the San Francisco Chronicle reports.
+Romo (forearm) could return to the Giants during their next homestand, Henry Schulman of the San Francisco Chronicle reports.

 To instantly reveal our fantasy analysis of every player – including Sergio Romo – simply subscribe now.